Globalive Technology Provides Additional Disclosure With Respect to the Previously Announced Reverse Takeover Transaction

 This news release does not constitute an offer to sell or a solicitation of an offer to buy any of the securities of the Company, Yooma, or the Resulting Issuer in either Canada or the United States.
 The securities of such entities have not been and will not be registered under the United States Securities Act of 1933, as amended (the “US Securities Act”), or any state securities laws and may not be offered or sold within the United States or to U.S. Persons unless registered under the US Securities Act and applicable state securities laws or an exemption from such registration is available.

-Neither the Exchange nor its Regulation Services Provider (as that term is defined in the policies of the Exchange) accepts responsibility for the adequacy or accuracy of this release.
+Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the Exchange) accepts responsibility for the adequacy or accuracy of this release.

 SOURCE Globalive Technology